Period Products Cost Calculator

 - Birth control 💊 - the only thing that could stop you from bleeding every month.
 However, it costs more than $15-$50 a month.
 Always consult a physician before you decide to start the pill.

-- Productivity 🖥️ - mentioned above, but worth repeating.
-Studies have determined that 1 in 10 women cannot pursue their daily activities due to cramps, fatigue, pain, and general malaise.
+- Productivity 🖥️ - mentioned above, but worth repeating. due to cramps, fatigue, pain, and general malaise.
 Such a state can last from one to three days per menstruation.
 Two years ago, the period tracker app, Clue, found that 18% of US women have missed school, work, or an event due to their period.
 The reason was not pain, fatigue, or any of the above causes - they didn't go because they were afraid of someone finding out they were menstruating.

 - Laundry 🧺 - even if you're super careful, wear bigger pads, or try double-protection, you can still leak.
 And the additional expense on changing sheets, washing underwear, and sometimes - buying new clothes when the blood does not come out.